notsojug/jug-material/retrofit/slides/slides.md

  Dependency problems

- More code to handle library quirks than to effectively return the correct value or exception
+ More code to handle library quirks than to actually return the correct value or exception

 ---